City-of-Helsinki/notification-service-api/README.md

 Postgresql 13 is the minimum version required.
 You can check your version by running `psql --version`.

 If you are running the project without Docker, you may need to install and configure PostgreSQL manually.
-The default configuration file is `docker-compose.env.yaml`, which you may need to adjust for your local setup.
+The default configuration file is `docker-compose.env`, which you may need to adjust for your local setup.

 ### Keycloak